AmeeSankhesara/CS465-565-assignments/README.md

        Steps to create React app :
        1. Make sure you have a recent version of Node.js installed.
        2. Created react app using this command : npx create-react-app my-app
-       3. run npm start in the project folder and open http://localhost:3000 in the browser, to see an empty tic-tac-toe field.
+       3. run npm start in the project folder and open http://localhost:3000 in the browser, to see tic-tac-toe.
+          Run below command in terminal.
+          cd my-app
+          npm start

        Modified files :
        1. my-app/src/index.js